 The holidays are one of the most stressful times of the year for relationships.
 Too much to do, not enough time or energy, dysfunctional family relationships and high expectations.
 Needless to say, there’s a lot that can go wrong.

-Here are the three top holiday relationship stressors and quick tips to handle them.
+Here are the top 3 holiday relationship stressors and quick tips to handle them.

 This time of year, the calendar is jam packed.
 There are holiday parties, office parties, happy hours, family parties.
 Not much room for intimate one-on-one time.